Cal Ripken (ripkeca99)

 - Height 5' 11", Weight 170 lb.

 The father of Cal Ripken and Billy Ripken, Cal Ripken Sr. was a minor league catcher/outfielder from 1957 to 1962.
-His brother, Bill Ripken, was a minor league outfielder 1947-1949.
+His brother, Bill Ripken, was a minor league outfielder 1947-1949 and his grandson Ryan Ripken has also played in the minors.
 Cal Sr. began his managing career at the ripe old age of 25, taking over the Leesburg Orioles from Billy DeMars in 1961.
 He was famous for teaching numerous Orioles the Oriole Way which emphasized that hard work, professionalism, and a strong understanding of fundamentals were the key to success at the major league level.
 Ripken famously summed up the Oriole Way by saying "Perfect practice makes perfect."

 He managed in the minors through 1974.
 He also managed the Orioles entries in the 1968-69 Florida Instructional League.
 Ripken was then a member of the Baltimore Orioles coaching staff from 1976 to 1986, serving as interim skipper for a game in 1985.
 He managed the O's in 1987 and for the first 6 games of the 1988 season - all losses.
 He returned to their coaching staff in 1989 and remained in that job through 1992.